 - Improve relationship with yourself!

-- How do I know if my child or teen needs therapy?
+- How do I know if my teen needs therapy?

 Has your child has experienced a sudden change or loss?
 Have they encountered some significant life events that have impacted their emotions or behaviors for a period of time?
 Are they having a difficult time at school with academics or getting along with peers?
 Maybe, you child or teen just seems sad and angry most of the some?
 Do you wish parenting felt easier and less stressful?
 I can help!

-Signs that a child could benefit from therapy:
+Signs that a teen could benefit from therapy:

 - Behavioral problems (such as excessive anger, acting out, bed wetting)